Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Problem formulation and preliminaries

 Define an auxiliary variable ${\theta _3} \in \left( {0,1} \right)$.
 If ${\theta _3}$ is selected satisfying

 then (10) can be reduced to $D = {D_1} = {D_2}$, where

 which means the state $x$ can converge to ${D_1} = {D_2}$ in finite time $T$. \end{lemma}

-\begin{remark} The meaning of fast in \emph{Lemma 1} and \emph{Lemma 2} is that the solution of (5) can quickly converge to the origin or a small region of the origin regardless of the distance between the initial state and the equilibrium point, while the original finite-time stable converges slowly when the initial state is far from the equilibrium point. \end{remark}
+\begin{remark} The meaning of fast in \emph{Lemma 1} and \emph{Lemma 2} is that the solution of (5) can quickly converge to the origin or a neighborhood of the origin regardless of the distance between the initial state and the origin, while the original finite-time stable converges slowly when the initial state is far away from the origin. \end{remark}

-\begin{lemma} [\cite{2002Surface} \cite{JiangPhd2018}] Considering the following system
+\begin{lemma} [\cite{2002Surface}] Considering the following system